alemar11/ios-watchos-tvos-macos-resources/README.md

 * [EFAutoScrollLabel](https://github.com/EyreFree/EFAutoScrollLabel) - A label which can scroll when text length beyond the width of label.
 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - glitch effect
 * [GlowingLabel](https://github.com/RajChanchal/GlowingLabel) - A label with an outer glow.
+* [GranibleLabel](https://github.com/dokgi88/GranibleLabel) - Veeeeeeeeeeeeeeeery easy to use and simple gradation animate Label.
 * [IHTypeWriterLabel](https://github.com/Ibrahimhass/IHTypeWriterLabel) - A simple, UILabel subclass which poulates itself as if being typed.
 * [KDEDateLabel](https://github.com/delannoyk/KDEDateLabel) - UILabel subclass that saves you from refreshing it when using 'time ago' format.
 * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.